sksaifuddin/OOPs-typescript/README.md

 ### Tuple

 Tuple is a new data type which includes set of values of different data types.
-All the Array methods can be applied to the tuple
+All the Array methods can be applied to the tuple.Tuples are mutable which means you can update or change the values of tuple elements.